damagedgoods/clapvision/README.md

 # Clapvision (work in progress)

-Video player whose speed is controlled clapping your hands
+Video player where the speed is controlled by clapping your hands